 - 5 pounds beef brisket

 - Texas toast or rolls, for serving, optional

-- Red cabbage and scallions or prepared coleslaw, for serving, optional
+- coleslaw or red cabbage and scallions, for serving, optional

-- Day 1: Trim fat cap on top of brisket to 1/8” thickness (do not remove).
-In a small bowl, whisk together brown sugar, Worcestershire sauce, pepper, garlic powder, salt, mustard, and liquid smoke.
+- In a small bowl, whisk together brown sugar, Worcestershire sauce, pepper, dry mustard, garlic powder, liquid smoke, and salt.
+Rub all over brisket.

-- Rub all over the brisket.
-Place in a gallon-sized Ziploc bag or in a dish with a cover.
-Refrigerate overnight.
+- Place in a gallon-sized zipper-top plastic bag or in a dish with a cover.
+Refrigerate at least 30 minutes or overnight.